Anna Elisabet Weirauch: Plot

-Melitta Rudloff, known as Mette, (some scholars know refer to her as Myra, likely due to translation) is a lesbian raised by a strict, upper-class family from Berlin.
+Melitta Rudloff, known as Mette, (some scholars refer to her as Myra, likely due to translation) is a lesbian raised by a strict, upper-class family from Berlin.
 The first sign of Mette's sexuality is when she is attracted to her nanny, but that infatuation does not have any outcome.
 She first pursues a true lesbian relationship with a woman 10 years older than her named Olga, who Mette is attracted to for her knowledge and charm.
 Their relationship is initially platonic, but takes a turn for the romantic following a passionate evening.
 Mette's family actively tries to dissuade her from following this path, initially hiring a private detective to shadow them, and possibly convict Olga of "the seduction of minors."
 They also send Mette to a psychiatrist, in an attempt to steer her away from the lesbian lifestyle.
 Following the romantic development of their relationship, Mette's family follows through with accusing Olga of the seduction of minors.
 Olga denies this when confronted at her home by the police and Mette's family, and sends Mette away.
 Having been already accused of this crime in Austria, which can result in prosecution, Olga commits suicide over pressure from this as well as her treatment of Mette.

 Mette comes of age at 21, and inherits a sizable fortune from her family.
 As a result, she breaks off her heterosexual engagement, which she took only to avoid discrimination, and travels to Munich.
 While there, she meets other homosexual people, and has a romantic affair.
 However, Mette is dissatisfied without mental stimulation, and leaves yet again, this time to Hamburg.
 After residing there for some time, Mette decides that she would like to live a rural life, for which she would have to return to Berlin.
 Once there, she enters a relationship with Cora von Gjellerström, a previous lover of Olga.
 This relationship is not long-lasting, but allows Mette to come to terms with herself.
 The series ends with Mette living by herself in the countryside, but at the same time does not exclude the possibility of a future relationship.